-Breaking the Fifth Wall: Rethinking Arts Marketing for the 21st Century, written for arts marketing executives, leaders, board members, and all those interested in audience development for the arts, proposes a new framework for arts marketing in the digital era.
+Breaking the Fifth Wall: Rethinking Arts Marketing for the 21st Century is written for arts marketing executives, leaders, board members, and all those interested in audience development for the arts.
+It proposes a new framework for arts marketing in the digital era.

 Breaking the Fifth Wall: Rethinking Arts Marketing for the 21st Century encourages managers to embrace the new tools and technology available today which can empower them to transform their organization's audience-development efforts.